 Tectonic subsidence may cause flooding (Smith and Richins, 1984; figure C-1).
 The amount of inundation along shorelines will depend upon lake levels at the time of the event.
-Several zones of flooding have been delineated by Keaton (1986) for Great Salt Lake which correlate to lake elevations of 4200, 4205, 4210, and 4215 ft.
-These elevations represent a reasonable range of lake-level fluctuations (Keaton, 1986) because the lake has been as low as 4191 feet in 1963 and as high as 4211.85 feet in 1986 and 1987 (U.S. Geological Survey These areas of potential lake records). inundation due to tectonic subsidence have been plotted only in the northern part of Weber County because most of the Great Salt Lake shoreline is beyond the area which is expected to experience tectonic subsidence.
+The Bay Area Refuse Dump could be inundated due to tectonic subsidence.
+I-15 near Centerville could also be flooded if tectonic subsidence occurred when Great Salt Lake was above its historic high.
+Several zones of flooding have been delineated by Keaton (1986) for Great Salt Lake which correlate to lake elevations of 4200, 4205, 4210, and 4215 ft (1280, 1282, 1282, and These elevations represent a 1285 m). reasonable range of lake-level fluctuations (Keaton, 1986) because the lake has been as low as 4191 feet in 1963 and as high as 4211.85 feet in 1986 and 1987 (U.S. Geological Survey records).
 Also plotted on the maps are areas where the ground water may pond in the event of seismic tilting.
 Ground water was considered to be three feet from the ground surface prior to subsidence.